huggingface/blog/deploy-tfserving-kubernetes.md

   predictions.
 For containerization, Docker is the industry-standard go-to.

-- **Deploying the Docker container**: You have many options.
-The most widely used is to deploy the Docker container on a Kubernetes cluster.
+- **Deploying the Docker container**: You have various options, the most widely used is to deploy the Docker container on a Kubernetes cluster.
 Kubernetes provides various deployment-friendly features (autoscaling, security, for example).
 You can use a solution like